MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 ---
-title: Gain quick insights into table data
+title: Access a data profile of your table
-description: Learn how to gain quick insights into table data in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 12/18/2023
+description: Learn how to access a data profile of your table in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 12/20/2023
 ---

-# Gain quick insights into table data
+# Access a data profile of your table

 The data profile feature in the Azure Data Explorer web UI provides a fast way to gain insights into the data within your tables.